learn-academy-2023-bravo/week-4-assessment-drfudd2001/interview-questions.md

 Your answer:

-- Float and Integer in Ruby: A "Float" is a type of number in programming that can have a "decimal point" and represent fractions or parts of a whole number.
-An "Integer" is a type of number in programming that represents whole numbers without any decimal points.
+- Floats and Integer in Ruby: Alright, let's talk about Floats and Integers in Ruby.
+So, a Float is a type of number that can have a decimal point, meaning it can represent fractions or parts of a whole number.
+It's like when you want to split a pizza into equal pieces, and each piece can be represented as a fraction, like 1/4 or 0.25.
+On the other hand, an Integer is a type of number that represents whole numbers without any decimal points.
+It's like when you're counting how many slices of pizza you have left - you can't have half a slice or a quarter of a slice, it's either one whole slice or nothing.
+Hope that clears things up!
 Here are some examples:
     ```ruby
     # This is a Float because it has a decimal point
     price = 2.99